Be who you are. Do what you love. Make a difference. Change the world.

 Note: The last month of each session (Month 4) is centered around preparation for the session end performance.

 Performances will be held in May, August and December

 Supporting your team

 Discussion and class room application of positive feedback and peer support.
 Throughout the session students will be shown how to support one another and during this month will be asked to provide support and encouragement to their classmates during performance preparation.

 Upon completion of choreography instruction, classes will focus on performance skills and mastery of material.
 Classes will divide in half and perform for each other and will then be asked to give feedback and praise to one another.

-Each session will end with a student performance for family and friends.
+Each session ends with a student performance for family and friends.
+However, once a year in the spring we take our team to a state dance competition and perform for a major sports team.
+This routine is our longest routine of the year and we practice the routine in depth.
 Each class will learn a routine reflecting the skills learned that session, as well as encompassing skills from previous sessions and other student talents.
 Length of routines is formatted to enable mastery of material, not just comprehension.
 Studio 21 is committed to always using age appropriate music, costumes and choreography.
 Each student will be given the opportunity to shine, the tools to succeed and the education to take apply their success beyond the classroom.